BINF-6310L-8310L-Spring25/Problem_Set_10_HMM_3/README.md

 There is an option to report either the full probability or the Log odds score (odds = T or odds = F).
 You can use either to answer the questions below

 1) Which sequence is likely **not** an ortholog of the BBH1 gene?

+### Step 6 - Update our model

+We want to update our PHMM using the two putative orthologues identified in the step above.

+Remove the sequence that is not likely to be a BBH1 orthologue.
+(You can subset the AAbin object like you would an array)

+Use the ```train()``` method to train the original PHMM using the two new sequences (you do not need to align the sequences)

+Based on this newly trained HMM answer the following questions

+1) Look at the new emission matrix.
+What amino acid has the higest probability of emission from the 2nd module?
+2) ook at the transition matrix.
+This format is slightly different from what we have seen before.
+Instead of listing _every_ state they list the possible transitions between Deletion (D), Insertion (I), or Module (M) states.
+Identify the row that contains hidden state transition from Module to Insertion.
+Which module(s) has the greatest transition probability from Module to Insertion?
+3) How does the probability of observing New_Seq2 change between the old and new PHMM?
+(Does observing the sequence get more or less likely?)